-A number of MATLAB and Maple computer manuals are available as companion books.
-To obtain information about the companion packages available, instructors should either consult their Pearson sales representative or search the instructor section of the Pearson higher education Web site www.pearsonglobaleditions.com/leon.
+A Student Study Guide has been developed to accompany this textbook.
+A number of MATLAB and Maple computer manuals are also available as companion books.
+Instructors wishing to use one of the companion manuals along with the textbook can order both the book and the manual for their classes and have each pair bundled together in a shrink-wrapped package.
+These packages are available for classes at special rates that are comparable to the price of ordering the textbook alone.
+Thus, when students buy the textbook, they get the manual at little or no extra cost.
+To obtain information about the companion packages available, instructors should either consult their Pearson sales representative or search the instructor section of the Pearson higher education Web site (www.pearsonhighered.com).
 The following is a list of some of the companion books being offered as bundles with this textbook: